 - 7 3) Visit the picnic area by Upper Falls:

 - 10 6) Stop at Glen Iris Inn (one of the best places to stay in Letchworth State Park):

 - 11 7) Explore the popular Letchworth State Park hiking trails:

 - 12 8) See Mt.
 Morris Dam:

-Here are the 9 adventurous things to do in Letchworth State Park:
+Here are the 9 best things to do in Letchworth State Park New York:

 - Start by visiting the Genesse Arch Bridge.